canonical/microceph/docs/reference/canonical-ceph-hardware-recommendations/infrastructure-node-requirements.rst

 =================================

-For either hyperconverged or disaggregated scenarios, refer to the :ref:`infrastructure node requirements <infrastructure-node-requirements>` outlined in the explanation section of our reference architecture.
+For either hyperconverged or disaggregated scenarios, refer to the :ref:`cluster service placement strategies <cluster-service-placement>` outlined in the explanation section of our reference architecture.
 The nodes should have the following
 specifications: